-“The next time you try that, Bush, I'll carve you like a turkey,” said Cobb.
+“The next time you try that, bush (short for bush leaguer), I'll carve you like a turkey,” said Cobb.

 “The next time, old man, that you come at me like that I'm going to hit you right between the eyes with the ball,” Harris replied.
 Cobb later went on to say that he always respected Harris after that play.

 When Griffith made Harris player-manager in 1924, Harris inherited a team stacked with future Hall of Famers like Goose Goslin, Sam Rice and the great Walter Johnson, who was 36 years old by that time.
 Still, the Senators were picked to finish in the American League’s second division.
 Harris quickly earned the respect of his teammates and was among the first managers to employ relief pitchers on a regular basis.
 When the regular season was over, Harris’ Senators had edged Babe Ruth and the mighty New York Yankees by two games.

 It was in the 1924 World Series against John McGraw’s heavily favored New York Giants that Harris cemented his storybook season with a stellar performance.
 The light-hitting second baseman slugged two homers in the series and batted .333, while also setting Fall Classic records for chances accepted, double plays and putouts.
 In Game 7, Harris brought Johnson, who had lost Games 1 and 5, on in relief to work the ninth inning.
 The Senators’ elder statesman kept the Giants at bay until the bottom of the 12th, when Earl McNeely sealed Washington’s only World Series title with an RBI.
 Harris became the youngest manager to win a world championship.